Khedira axed from Juventus' Champions League squad | Goal.com

 Juventus have started solidly in the Serie A under new boss Pirlo with a comfortable 3-0 win at home against Sampdoria, before drawing 2-2 with Roma in the Italian capital.

-However, the result of their third league match against Napoli is still up in the air after the contest was called off when Gennaro Gattuso's side failed to arrive at Juventus Stadium following a coronavirus diagnosis to two of their players.
+However, the result of their third league match against Napoli is still up in the air after the contest was called off when Gennaro Gattuso's side failed to arrive at Juventus Stadium following two players being diagnosed with Covid-19.

-Juventus are claiming they should be awarded a 3-0 walkover win despite Napoli's inability to travel after the diagnoses to Piotr Zielinski and Eljif Elmas.
+Juventus are claiming they should be awarded a 3-0 walkover win despite Napoli's inability to travel after Piotr Zielinski and Eljif Elmas tested positive.

 Juventus' Champions League 23-man squad